 Applicants who qualify for assistance will take part in a pre-award conference with the Housing Case Manager.
-The purpose of the pre-award conference is to ensure all parties agree on the scope of work to be completed and expectations/responsibilities of all parties involved.
+The purpose of the pre-award conference is to ensure all parties agree on the expectations and responsibilities of all parties involved.
 During the pre-award conference, the following topics will be discussed:

 - Expectations;

 - Homeowner move-out date;

 - Accessibility options, if applicable;

 - Schedule;

 - Scope modifications related to resolution of DOB, if applicable;

 - Applicant stylistic choices, as available;

 - Floorplan selection, as available;

 - Grant agreement and related conditions; and

-- Additional required topics, as required.
+• Additional required topics, as required.